L0MAX/Youtube-auto-watch-hours-bot/README.md

 # Youtube auto watch bot

-> This is a bot created in python to generate watch time and views for YouTube channel.
+> This is a bot created in python to generate watch time and views for your YouTube channel.
-> I create this project for educational purposes, you can use it to generate views and increase watch time, but this is not the original intention.
+> I created this project for educational purposes only, you can use it to generate views and increase watch time of your channel, but this is not the original intention.
 > you can use, copy, modify this code as you like.

 ### How to use: